Text consolidated by Valsts valodas centrs (State

 the making of which the capital company has received or is

-account, when determining the amount of all initial
+determining the amount of all initial investments.

-company or a licensed capital company during a taxation period in
+by a zone capital company or licensed capital company over a

-relation to the accumulated sum of eligible costs of the zone
+taxation period in relation to the accumulated sum of eligible

-capital company or licensed capital company in the contract for
+costs of the zone capital company or licensed capital company, in

 1) 30 per cent of the accumulated sum of eligible costs is

-applied to a project in the amount of up to EUR 50 million;
+applied to a project in the amount of up to EUR 55 million;

 2) 15 per cent of the accumulated sum of eligible costs is

-applied to the part of the project in the amount from EUR 50 to
+applied to the part of the project in the amount from EUR 55 to

-100 million;
+110 million;

-applied to the part of the project which exceeds EUR 100
+applied to the part of the project which exceeds EUR 110

 million.

-(5) For a large investment project, the estimated eligible
+(5) For a large investment project the estimated eligible

 1) the Cabinet has taken the decision to support a large